regolith-linux/website/content/en/docs/Getting started/install.md

 $ sudo apt install regolith-i3-gaps-config
 ```

+### Troubleshooting

+#### Blocks Missing after Upgrade

+Regolith 1.4 changes the way in which blocks are installed and configured.
+This change is necessary to cleanly support the `arm64` architecture and make it simple to swap out components like the notification subsystem.
+From 1.4 onward, blocks are installed by the package manager.
+See [this HowTo](../../howto/add-remove-blocklets) on adding and configuring blocks.

 ## Upgrading Ubuntu

 Upgrading from Ubuntu 18.04, 18.10, 19.04, or 19.10 to 20.04 requires that the Regolith PPA be re-added once the Ubuntu upgrade completes.